On this page

 Commonwealth Seniors Health Card

 A Commonwealth Seniors Health Card can help you get cheaper health care.
 As an Age Pensioner, you’ll be eligible for a Commonwealth Seniors Health Card, provided that you:

-- Are an Australian resident and you’re currently living in Australia.
+- Are an Australian resident and currently living in Australia.

 SAPTO (Senior Australians and Pensioners Tax Offset) is a tax offset that’s available to eligible pensioners in Australia.
 It can reduce or even eliminate your tax liability, but it can’t be used to give you a tax refund.

-If you are receive the Age Pension you may also be eligible for a pension supplement and an energy supplement to help with your pharmaceutical and utilities bills, as well as rent assistance.
+If you receive the Age Pension you may also be eligible for a pension supplement and an energy supplement to help with your pharmaceutical and utilities bills, as well as rent assistance.

 Your eligibility for the Age Pension is assessed by Services Australia via Centrelink.
 The information contained in this article is general in nature.